tarwn/lessthandot-hugo/blogs/content/posts/2010-04-30-how-to-insert-values-into-a-table-with-o.md

 So the dummy value is there so that they can insert into the table.
 Even though the dummy column is not big it still takes up space and it was also nullable which also takes up some space.

-Let&#8217;s do this a different way.
+Let's do this a different way.
 First drop the table we created before.

 sql
 DROP TABLE Sequence